Haplogroup E-P2

 Haplogroup E-P2, also known as E1b1, is a human Y-chromosome DNA haplogroup.
-E-P2 had an ancient presence in the Middle East; presently, it is primarily distributed in Africa where it may have originated, and occurs at lower frequencies in the Middle East and Europe.
+E-P2 has two basal branches, E-V38 and E-M215.
+E-P2 had an ancient presence in the Levant; presently, it is primarily distributed in Africa where it may have originated, and occurs at lower frequencies in the Middle East and Europe.

-Origin
+Origins

-Semino et al. (2004) suggested an origin in East Africa: "Both phylogeography and microsatellite variance suggest that E-P2 and its derivative, E-M35, probably originated in eastern Africa."
-Trombetta et al. (2011) also suggested an origin in East Africa:
+Semino et al. (2004) suggested an origin in East Africa stating: "Both phylogeography and microsatellite variance suggest that E-P2 and its derivative, E-M35, probably originated in eastern Africa."

+Trombetta et al. (2011) would also suggested an origin in East Africa:

 The new topology here reported has important implications as to the origins of the haplogroup E-P2.
 Using the principle of the phylogeographic parsimony, the resolution of the E-M215 trifurcation in favor of a common ancestor of E-M2 and E-M329 strongly supports the hypothesis that haplogroup E-P2 originated in eastern Africa, as previously suggested, and that chromosomes E-M2, so frequently observed in sub-Saharan Africa, trace their descent to a common ancestor present in eastern Africa.

 Ancient DNA

-Natufian remains were found to have carried haplogroup E1b1 (1/5; 20%).
+A sample from the Natufian remains were found to have carried haplogroup E1b1 (1/5; 20%).

-At Mota Cave, in Ethiopia, the remains of an ancient Ethiopian male, which was dated to 4500 BP, carried haplogroups E1b1 and L3x2a.
+At Mota Cave, in Ethiopia, the remains of an ancient Ethiopian male, which was dated to 4500 BP, carried paternal haplogroup E1b1 and maternal haplogroup L3x2a.

 Distribution

 E-P2 is now found mostly in Africa, mainly in the form of its predominant subclades E-M215 and E-V38.
 E-M215 is more common in Northern Africa and the Horn of Africa, and is also found at lower frequencies in the Middle East, Europe and Southern Africa.
-E-V38 is more common in West Africa, Central Africa, Southern Africa and the African Great Lakes, and occurs at low frequencies in North Africa and Middle East.
+E-V38 is more common in West Africa, Central Africa, Southern Africa and the African Great Lakes, and occurs at lower frequencies in North Africa and Middle East.

-The paraclade, referred to as E-P2*, and including cases which are neither in E-V38 or E-M215 are either rare or nonexistent.
-So far none have been found.
+The paraclade, referred to as E-P2*, and including cases which are neither in E-V38 or E-M215 are either rare or nonexistent, and so far none have been found.